Tiruverkadu

 Thiruverkadu (/ta/; literally 'a forest of holy herbs and roots') is a western suburb of Chennai, Tamil Nadu.
 It comes under Thiruvallur district administration.
 It is famous for its Devi Karumariamman Temple.
 There is also Vedapureeswarar Temple in Thiruverkadu, where Lord Shiva and Goddess Parvathi are seen in their wedding pose inside the sanctum sanctorum.
 As of 2011, the town had a population of 62,289.
 It is a town with rich cultural heritage and also a fast-growing areas in the city.

 Thiruverkadu Selection Grade Municipal town in Thiruvallur District is Located at a very close proximity to Chennai mega city.
 This town possesses the appearance and Character similar to many of the town in Tamil Nadu which bears the seal of Religion.
 The famous temple in this town is devoted to Lord Sri Devi Karumariamman Temple and Lord Siva Temple.
 This Temple on each new moon day attract a large number of people from all around.
 It is the nucleus for the development of this town and present development pattern has emerged from a small village at the beginning of 50 years.
 Thiruverkadu town was constituted as a Municipality from 2004 onwards, Thiruverkadu is functioning as a grade III Municipality with 28.50 Sq. km in extent.

 This town consists of seven revenue villages namely Thiruverkadu, Sundarasozhapuram, Koladi, Perumalagaram, Ayanambakkam, Veeraragavapuram and Numbal.
 The town is divided into 18 wards.
 Thiruverkadu town is located at a distance of 16 km west of Chennai City.
 This lies on Chennai-Bangalore National Highway Road and Chennai Thirupathi Trunk road.
 It is situated 13 9” North latitude and 79 55” E longitude.
 The present extent of this town is 10.75 km^{2}.

 Administration

 Goddess Karumariamman who is believed to be the principal and guardian goddess of Thiruverkadu.

 Thiruverkadu is governed by Municipality of Thiruverkadu, coming under the Thiruvallur district.
 Thiruverkadu is selection grade Municipality.
 Thiruverkadu Municipality includes area of Thiruverkadu, Sundarasozhapuram, Koladi, Perumalagaram, Ayanambakkam, Veeraragavapuram and Numbal.
 Thiruverkadu Municipality is situated in the West Chennai of Tamil Nadu in Thiruvallur District.
 This town is surrounded with infrastructural facilities and it is near to visit Chennai Metropolitan Bus Terminal.
 The town's police comes directly under Chennai Metropolitan Police departments(Now comes under Avadi).
+On January 2025, in a process of expansion, the Thiruverkadu Municipality was merged with the Avadi City Municipal Corporation.

 RTO: Thiruverkadu comes under RTO-Poonamallee (TN-12).
 Previously it was under Tiruvallur RTO (TN20).